KSriki/Khazana/README.md

 # Khazana
-A recipe sharing web application designed for easy-viewing on small screens.
+<b>A recipe sharing web application designed for easy-viewing on small screens.</b>

 After struggling to learn how to cook from current recipe sharing sites I decided to make my own web application that would be friendly for mobile devices.
 A lot of people I know cook by looking at recipes on their mobile devices and a lot of sites are not fit for mobile.
 Pinching and zooming and dealing with walls of text and people's life stories while reading the instructions of a recipe are two major annoyances I tried to get around when designing my application.